General Aviation Aircraft Insurance: Everything You Need to Know • AssamTechInfo

 Anúncios

-- Legal defense costs in case of lawsuits.
+• Legal defense expenses in the event of lawsuits.

 2. Hull Insurance (Aircraft Physical Damage Coverage)

-- Weather-related incidents like hailstorms, hurricanes, or floods.
+• Weather-related events like hurricanes, hailstorms or floods.

 3. Passenger Liability Insurance